developwithpassion/blog.developwithpassion.com/source/_posts/2013-05-02-getting-up-and-running-with-a-sane-mutt-setup.markdown

 cert_fingerprint = 6d1b5b5ee0180ab493b71d3b94534b5ab937d042
 {% endcodeblock %}

-With that change in place (keep in mind, the fingerprint can change at a later time, which would require this line to be updated), things looked good to go, I reran offlineimap and went about with other work while our country network connection proceeded to choke on the download for the next couple of hours.
+With that change in place (keep in mind, the fingerprint can change at a later time, which would require this line to be updated), things looked good to go, I reran offlineimap and went about with other work while our blazingly fast connection proceeded to choke on the download for the next couple of hours.

 Here is the majority of the pertinent stuff from my current configuration: